mirage/irmin/src/irmin-pack-tools/README.md

 TODO

 ## tezos-explorer-gui
-This tool is a graphical UI, meant to allow the user to figure out rapidly the shape of a commit, giving him informations on it's content.
+This tool is a graphical UI, meant to allow the user to figure out rapidly the shape of a commit, giving them informations on its content.
 In order to launch it, uncomment the `dune` file under the path `src/irmin-pack-tools/tezos_explorer_gui` and install the deps `tsdl` and `tsdl-ttf`.
+You will also need to pin the package `prettree` with `git+https://github.com/art-w/prettree.git#568de08442f02dd87acc84ca6a91cc661b7e77bf`.
 It can be launched using the following command:
 ```shell
 $ dune exec -- irmin-tezos-explorer-gui <path-to-store> <path-to-ttf-font> <commit>